the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 * **Policy programme and ethics advisory group** through NAME NAME, NAME NAME, NAME NAME and Kirstie Whitaker as the chair of the Turing Ethics Advisory Group.
 * **Health programme.**
   Director Chris Holmes has expressed support for communicating best practices within the Health Data Science community and beyond.
+  Maria Wolters has committed to using and contributing back to _The Turing Way_ for her Turing funded projects.
 * **Living with Machines** through digital humanities senior research software engineer NAME NAME.
 * **Data safe haven and Turing research engineering teams** through Martin O'Reilly and Kirstie Whitaker.
 * **Jupyter and Microsoft Azure development communities** through Tim Head (Skribble), Chris Holdgraf (Berkeley Institute for Data Science), and Turing Visiting Fellows from Microsoft Kenji Takeda and Tania Allard.